Socialist Workers' Party (Argentina): Publications

 The PTS created the Karl Marx Institute for Socialist Thought And the Leon Trotsky Research, Study and Publications Center, the latter of which is recognised as the only one in South America dedicated to publishing and spreading of the Russian revolutionary's works and that of the international trotskyist movement.
 Both institutions possess a library of over 3,000 volumes specialized in Marxism and the history of the international and Argentine labour movement and are located in a building in downtown Buenos Aires (Riobamba 144), where courses and seminars are dictated and several research projects are organised.

 The PTS has also published several individual works such as the "Lucha de Clases" (class struggle)magazine, having its own contributions written to update fundamental elements of Marxism to contemporary reality.

 For over a decade the PTS has also taught the Karl Marx Free Cathedra in several universities of Argentina.
 The Free Cathedra is a series of conferences made to discuss ideologically and whose main subjects have a wide variety of topics, from analising Marxist theory to interpreting current historical phenomena through it.

-It used to edit its printed newspaper, called La Verdad Obrera ("working-class truth"), but since 2015 it publishes the digital online newspaper La Izquierda Diario ("the daily left"), and the bi-monthly magazine Ideas de Izquierda ("ideas from the left"), having collaborations with independent leftist intellectuals.
-Along the Trotskyist Fraction - Fourth International, its international organization, the PTS publishes the International Strategy magazine and several books on Marxist theory and compilations of classic authors.
+It used to have a printed newspaper, called La Verdad Obrera ("working-class truth"), but since 2015 it publishes the digital online newspaper La Izquierda Diario ("the daily left"), and the digital weekly magazine Ideas de Izquierda ("ideas from the left").
+Along the Trotskyist Fraction - Fourth International, its international organization, the PTS used to publish the International Strategy magazine.
+The PTS and the Trotskyist Fraction - Fourth International also publishes several books on Marxist theory and compilations of classic authors.

 It also has a website that is daily updated, renewed since early 2007 with multimedia information.

 Every week, the PTS hosted the radio talk show "Pateando el Tablero" ("kicking the board"), now known as El Círculo Rojo (the red circle), as well as similar talk shows in several parts of the country.

 Since March 24, 2009, the PTS broadcast an Internet TV program called TVPTS, with live transmissions, DVD productions and projections in giant screens.
 Its website is daily updated and has over 2000 ranging from several topics.
 Furthermore, the PTS organises the cinema group Contraimagen, which has produced several documentaries.

 Since 2012, the PTS made the TV program Giro a la Izquierda (turn to the left), in the city of Córdoba, broadcast through CanalC.